nttcslab/byol-a/v2/README.md

 cfg = load_yaml_config('config_v2.yaml')
 print(cfg)

+# ** Prepare the statistics in advance **
-# Mean and standard deviation of the log-mel spectrogram of input audio samples, pre-computed.
+# The followings are mean and standard deviation of the log-mel spectrogram of input audio samples.
-# Unlike the previous example, this example use the values from runtime EVAR terminal output.
+# For the SPCV2, this is calculated by using the EVAR terminal output:
+#     > byol-a/v2/evar$ python lineareval.py config/byola2.yaml spcv2
+#     >   :
 #     > using spectrogram norimalization stats: [-9.660292   4.7219563]
 stats = [-9.660292, 4.7219563]